Supermarine Southampton: Design

 The Supermarine Southampton was a twin-engine biplane flying boat, which was typically powered by a pair of Napier Lion twelve-cylinder engines.
-The engines are mount on pylons positioned between the wings in a tractor configuration.
+The engines are mounted on pylons positioned between the wings in a tractor configuration.
 The engine installation enabled both maintenance and engine swaps to be performed without any interaction with the wing structure.
-Fuel was gravity-fed to the engines from tanks within the upper wings, the fuselage was kept free of any fuel lines, aside from a fuel pump used to refill the wingtanks from an aft sump while at anchor.
+Fuel was gravity-fed to the engines from tanks within the upper wings, the fuselage was kept free of any fuel lines, aside from a fuel pump used to refill the wing tanks from an aft sump while at anchor.
 The crew were positioned so that they could readily communicate with one another.
 There were three positions for machine guns, one set upon the nose and two staggered towards either side of the rear fuselage.
 These rear gunners had a relatively favourable field of fire.

 The Southampton's structure was revised substantially over successive batches.
 The Southampton Mk I had both its hull and its wings manufactured from wood, while the Southampton Mk II had a hull with a single thickness of metal (duralumin) (the Mk I had a double wooden bottom); this change gave an effective weight saving of 900 lb (of this 900 lb, 500 lb represented the lighter hull, while the remaining 400 lb represented the weight of water that could be soaked up by the wooden hull) allowing for an increase in range of approximately 200 mi.
 All metallic elements were anodised to deter corrosion.
-During 1929, 24 of the Southampton Mk Is were converted by having newly-built metal hulls replacing the wooden ones.
+During 1929, 24 of the Southampton Mk Is were converted by having newly built metal hulls replacing the wooden ones.
 Later on, the type was also furnished with metal propellers produced by Leitner-Watts.
 Some of the later aircraft were built with metal wings and were probably designated as Southampton Mk III, although this designation's usage has been disputed.